 Here are some specifics:

-Running 2 miles/day every day for 3 months lowered blood pressure in 101 out of 105 patients with hypertension (Cade R, et al. 1984).
-In another study, jogging 60 minutes per day (target HR was 60-70% of age-adjusted maximum), twice weekly for 3 years, produced a satisfactory BP-lowering response (Ketelhut RG, et al. 2004).
+In a study from the University of Florida, running 2 miles/day every day for 3 months lowered blood pressure in 101 out of 105 patients with hypertension (Cade R, et al. 1984).
+In another study, jogging (target HR was 60-70% of age-adjusted maximum) 60 minutes per day, twice weekly for 3 years, produced a satisfactory BP-lowering response (Ketelhut RG, et al. 2004).

 In the HERITAGE Family study, subjects rode an exercise bike 3 days per week for 20 weeks.
 The intensity started at "moderate" exercise (55% VO2max) for 30 minutes and increased to "vigorous" exercise (75% VO2max) for 50 minutes during the study.
 At the conclusion, blood pressure wasn't reduced very much (the drop was less than 1 point for both systolic and diastolic).
 However, this doesn't suggest that cycling is ineffective for lowering blood pressure.
 In this study, the initial BP of the subjects was not substantially elevated and this was felt to be the explanation for the relatively minor response (Wilmore JH, et al. 2001).